top of page

 Holding one's breath

-The former, surviving co-manager, Rowena P., finally stepped down in late November 2017 after two interminable years of surreally remote management post-sale from hundreds of miles away, during which time the un-empowered on-grounds staff rubber-stamped changes mandated through her from even more distant 'owners'...most living THOUSANDS of miles away.
+The former, surviving co-manager, Rowena P., finally stepped down in late November 2017 after two interminable years of surreally remote management post-sale from hundreds of miles away, during which time an un-empowered on-grounds staff rubber-stamped changes mandated through her from even more distant 'owners'...most living THOUSANDS of miles away.

 Surely we'd hit bottom and the only way was up.